Archives » Nostalgia

 Since the nice Mr David O’List has commented on one of my previous posts about his early ground-breaking band I thought I’d link to the You Tube rendering of America (2nd Amendment) performed by the Nice – credited on the label to Sondheim, Bernstein, Emerlist Davjack – so you could hear what we were both rabbitting on about.

 The embedding is of the long version as on the single.
-There is no video with the clip; just a picture of a US flag.
+There is no video with the clip; just a picture of the band.
 I avoided the shorter four minute cut (which was given a play on Radio 2’s Sounds Of The Sixties a couple of months back) as it has, to my ears, a clumsy edit about ¾ of the way through.

 The single is sub-titled 2nd Amendment.
 The second amendment to the US constitution is of course the famous one about the right to bear arms.